Chart Color Schemes

 Ripley lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Ripley's population was around 24,373 as of November 2025.
-This reflected an increase of 11,599 people since the 2021 Census, which reported a population of 12,774 people.
-The change was inferred from the estimated resident population of 20,406 from the ABS as of June 2024 and an additional 4,111 validated new addresses since the Census date.
-This level of population equated to a density ratio of 186 persons per square kilometer.
-Ripley's growth rate exceeded the national average (8.9%) and the state average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration, contributing approximately 84.9% of overall population gains during recent periods.
+This reflected an increase of 11,599 people from the 2021 Census figure of 12,774.
+The change was inferred from the estimated resident population of 20,406 in June 2024 and an additional 4,111 validated new addresses since the Census date.
+This resulted in a density ratio of 186 persons per square kilometer.
+Ripley's growth of 90.8% since the 2021 census exceeded both national (8.9%) and state averages.
+Interstate migration contributed approximately 84.9% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-Considering projected demographic shifts, exceptional growth was predicted over the period, with the area expected to increase by 60,635 persons to 2041 based on the latest population numbers, recording a gain of 232.5% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were used.
+These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings from the ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Based on projected demographic shifts, exceptional growth is predicted over the period with an expected increase of 60,635 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 232.5% over the 17 years.

 Frequently Asked Questions - Population